ashishtiwari1993/ashish.one/content/blogs/monitoring-and-alerting-with-prometheus.md

 **In case of any confusion or issues leave comments below :)**

-Article orignally posted on [Pepipost tutorial](https://pepipost.com/tutorials/setup-prometheus-and-exporters/)
+Article partially posted on [Pepipost tutorial](https://pepipost.com/tutorials/setup-prometheus-and-exporters/) by me.

 <script src="https://utteranc.es/client.js"
         repo="ashishtiwari1993/ashish.one"